West Adams Terrace, Los Angeles: Geography

 In 1905, the Times noted that West Adams Terrace was located between Adams Street on the south and Twenty-third Street on the north and between Eighth Avenue on the east and Twelfth Avenue on the west.
 In 1906, the Times noted a different boundary - Thirteenth Avenue on the west.

-In 2002, the city considered historic designation for the neighborhood.
-The study area was defined as: the north side of West Adams Boulevard on the south, the Santa Monica I-10 Freeway on the north, the rear lot line of the parcels on the west side of Thirteenth Avenue on the west, and the west side of Western Avenue on the east.
-On December 2, 2003, the Los Angeles City Council adopted The West Adams Terrace HPOZ.
-The final boundaries are a revised version of the study area: West Adams Terrace is bounded by 13th Avenue to the west, the Santa Monica Freeway to the north, Gramercy Place, 24th Street, and Western Avenue to the east, and West Adams Boulevard to the south.
+In 2002, the city defined the area as: the north side of West Adams Boulevard on the south, the Santa Monica I-10 Freeway on the north, the rear lot line of the parcels on the west side of Thirteenth Avenue on the west, and the west side of Western Avenue on the east.